1930 Texas gubernatorial election

-The 1930 Texas gubernatorial election was held on November 4, 1930 in order to elect the Governor of Texas.
+The 1930 Texas gubernatorial election was held on November 4, 1930, to elect the governor of Texas.
 Democratic nominee Ross S. Sterling defeated Republican nominee William E. Talbot.

 Democratic primary

 The Democratic primary election was held on July 26, 1930.
-As no candidate won a majority of votes, there was a run-off on August 23, 1930 between the two highest ranking candidates former Governor of Texas Miriam A. Ferguson and Ross S. Sterling.
-Sterling would eventually win the primary with 55.19% against Ferguson.
+As no candidate won a majority of votes, there was a run-off on August 23, 1930, between the two highest ranking candidates, former Governor of Texas Miriam A. Ferguson and Ross S. Sterling.
+Sterling eventually won the primary with 55.19% against Ferguson.